sahilrajput03/sahilrajput03/learn-google-console-apis-via-oauth2.md

 <img src="https://github.com/sahilrajput03/sahilrajput03/assets/31458531/12d0dba7-2473-4316-8654-edd7fd71b59a" width="600" />

-## Whenever I click on "Get New Access Token" button there (below screenshot), I
+## When I click on "Get New Access Token" button, where is the token stored?

 screenshot: 1/2